 To identify your ideal marketing mix, find out which channels your target audience turns to for information on the type of product or service you sell.
 Avoid broad-based media—even if it attracts your target audience—if the content isn’t relevant.
 The marketing tactics you choose must reach your prospects when they’ll be most receptive to your message.

-Setting your marketing budget:
+Marketing Plan – Setting your budget:

 There are two approaches; allocating a percentage of income or the zero-based approach where the budget is built from scratch.
 The former can work in a steady state environment but has the obvious drawback that picking an arbitrary number (what was spent last year may be too much or too little!)
 The latter tailors spend to the plan and is especially appropriate when you are breaking new ground.